wluptonrh/learn-podman/learn-podman.md

 ## Exercise 1: Pulling and Running Containers

 ### Launching our first container
 This command will pull down the RHEL UBI container image.
-I've included a couple of options so we can access the container interactively.
+We'll include a number of options so we can access the container interactively.
 Those options are broken down below:
 ```shell
 podman run -it --name mycontainer registry.access.redhat.com/ubi9:latest /bin/bash
 ```